 We are of the opinion that Owens Corning are one of the best roofing materials suppliers and highly recommend them, We have had great success with them over the years

-Understanding The more Complex Features of Your Roof
+Understanding The more Complex Elements of Replacing Your Roof

 They want to make sure that they have done things in a way so that those courses or shingles are going to line up at that point and you don’t want to end up with some sort of staggered course, or short course.
 When that happens it can look pretty unattractive and frankly, it can sometimes jeopardize the roofs ability to withstand certain weather conditions.
 This is not the kind of roof replacement you are looking for.